Variational Causal Inference: Conclusion

 \section{Conclusion}

 In this work, we introduced a variational Bayesian causal inference framework for high-dimensional individualized treatment effect prediction.
 With this framework, covariate-specific efficacy and individual identity can be explicitly balanced and optimized.
 In experiments, our framework excelled the state-of-the-art algorithms at out-of-distribution predictions on single-cell perturbation datasets --- a widely accepted and biologically meaningful task.
+We note that although several approaches were described for the estimation of covariate-specific distribution loss, our most compelling method is for discrete treatments, where the distribution can be estimated empirically via stratification.

-\begin{ack} We thank Ivana Malenica, Dominik Janzing, David E. Heckerman, Robert A. Barton and Carlo De Donno for the insightful discussions. \end{ack}
+\begin{ack} We thank Ivana Malenica, Dominik Janzing, David E. Heckerman for the insightful discussions, and Carlo De Donno for the guidance on data processing. \end{ack}